jamescherti/jamescherti/README.md

 - **[org-ibullets.el](https://github.com/jamescherti/org-ibullets.el)**: A minor mode for Emacs that enhances Org mode by displaying heading bullets as UTF-8 characters.

 - **[git-commitflow](https://github.com/jamescherti/git-commitflow)**: A command-line interface that assists with the Git operations of adding, viewing differences, committing changes, and pushing updates.

-- **[quick-sdcv.el](https://github.com/jamescherti/quick-sdcv.el)**: This package enables Emacs to function as an offline dictionary by using the sdcv command-line tool directly within Emacs.

 - **[jc-dotfiles](https://github.com/jamescherti/jc-dotfiles)**: This repository houses James Cherti's dotfiles and configuration scripts.